 Performance tracking and funding proposals

-The NODC is the third data consortium in Northern Ontario.
-If you are in the Sudbury or Parry Sound/Nipissing regions go to http://communitydata.ca/members to find out who the lead is in your area.
+The NODC is one of two data consortia in Northern Ontario.
+If you are in the Parry Sound/Nipissing region go to http://communitydata.ca/members to find out who the lead is in your area.
 For the “rest of Northern Ontario” contact us!

 Please note each consortium is free to finance their annual group data fee based on local preferences – fees cited for NODC only apply to NODC members.